lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 In other words, `:=*` means the number of connections is defined by the outwards side while `:*=` means the number of connections is defined by the inwards side.
 Both of them in the above example describe multi-connections.
 The cache has three slave (inwards) _interfaces_ and two master (outwards) _interfaces_.

-Inside the class body, several abstract methods (such as the aforementioned operator `:=`) and `lazy' variables are defined.
+Inside the class body, several abstract methods (such as the aforementioned operator `:=`) and 'lazy' variables are defined.
 As a feature of Scala, a lazy variable is evaluated only when it is used.
 The Diplomacy package relies on this mechanism to enforce the order of the Scala-run-time parameter negotiation.
 To further highlight such order, the dependency of the listed lazy variables are commented respectively.